aubreyrjones/iblisvm/docs/instructions.md

     ADD r[127], 5, r[127] ; retval = retval + 5
     POP r[0], r[128] ; pop the return value into the IP

+Note: the CALL instruction stores the actual address of the CALL itself, not advanced by one.
+This is because the POP used for return will advance the IP after executing.
+The result is that if you use the POP to return from a function, you will resume execution the instruction after CALL.
+However, if you JUMP to the address stored by CALL, the IP will not be incremented, and the next instruction executed will be that same CALL instruction--perhaps creating a loop.

 INSTRUCTION TYPES
 -----------------

 There are three instruction types, varying slightly in their encoding.
-In the following table, "\<n\>" means a sequence of n reserved or unused bits.
+Bit lengths are below field names. "\<n\>" means a sequence of n reserved or unused bits.

     Type A - operation:mode:address:regC
+             ----5----:-1--:---18--:--8-

     Type B - operation:mode:<10>:regB:regC
+             ----5----:-1--:-10-:-8--:-8--

     Type C - operation:modeA:modeB:<1>:regA:regB:regC
+             ----5----:--1--:--1--:-1-:-8--:-8--:-8--

 INSTRUCTION SET
 ---------------